A Cost Overview Guide

 As a starting entrepreneur, you’re going to wear many different hats.
 One of these hats will be budget control, an activity you should keep an eye out for from the get-go.

 So what’s the first thing on the agenda?
 Understanding all costs you can expect when setting up your company in the Netherlands.
-The following guide will walk you through all important cost components you should consider so that you avoid any unpleasant surprises.
+The following guide will walk you through all the important cost components you should consider for a startup so that you avoid any unpleasant surprises.

 DISCOVER MORE OF WHAT MATTERS TO YOU

-The rise of startups in the Netherlands has been quite spectacular in the past decade, with its consistent ranking of being at the top 10 of most competitive economies worldwide.
+The rise of startups in the Netherlands has been quite spectacular in the past decade, with its consistent ranking of being being in the top 10 of the most competitive economies worldwide.

 Moreover, the Netherlands is primarily known for having a very friendly fiscal setup.
 A BV (limited liability company) setup cost is around €1,000 on average.
 The setup costs of a BV are relatively much cheaper compared to many other countries around the world.